How To Optimize Images For Better SEO

 Optimizing your website or blog images for SEO is one of the significant factors in on-page optimization.
 A blog post without an image is like a bank without cash.
-An image can convey the idea about the post to readers ever before reading it.
-On the other hand, if you use an image without sufficient attention, it will impact your web page badly.
+An image can convey the idea of the post to readers before they read it.
+On the other hand, if you use an image without sufficient attention, it will affect your web page badly.

 A carefully selected and optimized image can increase the time readers spend on an article or post and drive a huge amount of traffic from Google image search and other search engines.

 There are some bloggers who don’t pay attention to optimizing the image, without knowing it can drive traffic to the blog.
 If you’re one of them, then the guide below will help you make up for that problem.

 # 1 Add Relevant Image

 As I mentioned above, you have to pay attention to properly selecting an image related to the web page content.
 From the image itself, the visitor gets an idea about the webpage and they feel it is a professional website, which helps you to earn a good user experience.

 Using images on your blog, you have to be vigilant.
 You are not allowed to use any copyright protected images from Google image search.
 You could face trouble later on, when the owner of the image finds it out and he can take legal action.
 But you don’t need to worry about it, as you can get royalty-free images from the following sites. –